FAQs

 I am an author.
 My publisher has told me my book has been subcontracted to The Running Head, and would like to know how you will be working with me.

-The manager here assigned to work on your book will be in touch with you, explaining carefully what we do and how we do it; they will also discuss a schedule with you.
+I or my colleague will be in touch with you, explaining carefully what we do and how we do it; we will also discuss a schedule with you.

 We will always work carefully, creatively and respectfully with you, so that your book expresses most communicatively – in its entirely new incarnation in the book medium and in the public sphere – what you would like it to say.
 We will consult with you and not make you do, say or have anything you do not want – subject, that is, to a brief from our customer, your publisher.
 We will work considerately and efficiently so that we do not waste your time or ours; we politely ask that you will work with us like this too.
 A small preliminary point about page proofs: because we nearly always show you the edited typescript and allow reasonable revision before we get to page proofs, we ask that the marking of alterations, ‘updates’ and ‘improvements’ (as opposed to outright errors) at this stage be kept to the minimum.